 1. Washington National Airport (DCA) is the closest airport to Washington DC.
 Located just 4 miles from Downtown DC, in Arlington County, Virginia, the airport is accessible from the George Washington Parkway.
 Its physical address is 2401 Smith Boulevard, Arlington, VA 22202.
-See a map.
+See a map so you know where to go.

 2. A short runway limits the size of the aircraft that are permitted to fly into Washington DC.
 The airfield contains three runways with the longest one measuring about 6,869 feet.
 The largest plane that can land on the runway is a Boeing 767.
 The airport provides domestic flights and a few flights to Canada and the Caribbean.
 Shuttles depart every half hour to New York and Boston.